 The 7 human emotions - The word “emotion” itself is not a good term to indicate the Chinese view of the “emotional” causes of disease.

-The word “passion” would convey the idea of mental suffering better than “emotion” also because it implies the idea of something that is “suffered”, something that we are subject to.
-Feelings such as sadness, fear, anger become causes of disease when they take over our mind, when we no longer possess them but they “possess” us.
+The word “passion” would describe the idea of mental suffering better than “emotion”, because it implies the idea of something that is “suffered”, something that we are subject to.
+Feelings such as sadness, fear, anger become causes of disease when they take over our mind, when we no longer possess them, but they “possess” us.